Skip to content

 Dated: early 3rd century BCE

 The Celts adopted Greek and Roman coins for trade and wealth accumulation.
-One type of Celtic coin was based on the tetradrachm of Philip II.
-Over time, the engravings on these coins began to reflect Celtic artistic styles, departing from traditional Greek and Roman designs.
-The depiction of horses evolved; they lost their riders and became more abstract, resembling disjointed puppets.
-Similarly, images of Hercules and Zeus also became more stylized, with their hair and lion skin represented as patterns of dots and lines.
+Over time, the engravings on these coins began to reflect Celtic artistic styles, symbolism, and worldview, departing from traditional Greek and Roman designs.

 Recently viewed